dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ```
 ![goalies16](/images/goalies16.png)

-Trying to look at all 9 PCs, can see some good separation at the top-left scatter plots, and much more mixing as we move towards the bottom and right.
-This plot has four clustered colors to try to make sense of it a bit.
-Let's say we have four groups, who are these?
+Trying to look at all 10 PCs at once, can see some good separation at the top-left scatter plots, and much more mixing as we move towards the bottom and right.
+This plot has four clustered colors as a comparison we have built some intution for to try to make sense of this more complex situation.
+Let's say we have four groups, who are the prototypes?

 ```r
 goalies$pca_cluster_4 <- factor(k$cluster)